Knowledge Base Sections ▾

 base_urlinChatOpenAI() - n8n — Custom Base URL in credentials

-Detailed instructions with code examples (curl, Python, TypeScript) are available in the API Quick Start.
+Detailed instructions with code examples (curl, Python, TypeScript) can be found in the API Quickstart.

-Dashboard: After registration, you get a full control panel — balance, request history, daily consumption, API keys, referral link.
-Everything is transparent and under control.
+Dashboard: after registration, you get a full control panel—balance, request history, daily usage, API keys, referral link.
+Everything is transparent and under your control.